Sialis

 Predator/Problem Identification and Solutions

-Occasionally, problems may also be caused by bear, bees, bluebirds, blue or scrub jays, chipmunks, cowbirds, crows or ravens, disease or internal parasites, feeding earthworms, flickers, flying squirrels, fox squirrels, grackles, gray squirrels, ground squirrels, hawks, honeybee, human vandals, magpies, mites, opossums, owls, intestinal parasites, skunks, Tree Swallow, violet-green swallows, weasels, west nile virus, window strikes and Yellow Jacket wasps.
+Occasionally, problems may also be caused by automobile, bears, bees, bluebirds, blue or scrub jays, chipmunks, cowbirds, crows or ravens, disease or internal parasites, feeding earthworms, flickers, flying squirrels, fox squirrels, grackles, gray squirrels, ground squirrels, hawks, honeybee, human vandals, lightning, magpies, mites, opossums, owls, intestinal parasites, skunks, Tree Swallow, violet-green swallows, weasels, west nile virus, window strikes and Yellow Jacket wasps.

 When trying to identify the culprit, consider the method of nestbox mounting (e.g., tree vs. pole), whether there is a predator guard properly installed, entrance hole size, distance from bottom of hole to nest cup (predator reach), competitors (e.g., starlings, House Wrens, House Sparrows) or predators (snakes) in your area, immediate environment around nestbox, and general environment of the surrounding area (e.g., agriculture involving pesticides), the type of damage done, time of year, and other clues (claw marks, fur, feathers, disturbed nest).
 In some cases without a video camera trained on the nest 24/7, you will never be able to determine what happened.